The cat is out of the bag!

 “You don’t want to know about the secrets of slowing down?”

-“No!” they all said, louder this time as if I were deaf.
+“No!” they all said, louder this time.

 At that moment, a seared slice of bread struck him in the mouth.
 And he did eat of the burned bread.
-In an instant, he gained the VOICE OF POWER.